macdady348-debug/My-Elastic-Integration/aquila-atlassian-jira-integration-through-oauth-203lo-and-api-key.md

 1. Log in to [https://id.atlassian.com/manage-profile/security/api-tokens](https://id.atlassian.com/manage-profile/security/api-tokens).
 2. Select "Create API token with scopes".
-3. Enter a descriptive name for the token (e.g., "AQUILA- Audit Logs Monitoring").
+3. Enter a descriptive name for the token (e.g., "SIEM- Audit Logs Monitoring").

 Choose an expiration date for the token (between 1 and 365 days; consider shorter for security).